 Every day, staff across Imperial write and edit on behalf of the College.
-Through webpages, print publications, letters, emails and posters, we communicate with a range of audiences that includes students and prospective students, colleagues, partner organisations, our alumni community and a global network of people interested in our work in the fields of science, engineering, business and medicine.
+Through our website, printed and digital publications, official letters, emails, newsletters and posters, we communicate with a range of audiences.
+This includes students and prospective students, colleagues, partner organisations, our alumni community and a global network of people interested in our work in the fields of science, engineering, business and medicine.

-Clarity and consistency in writing style leads to engaging and credible communication.
-The Imperial College London Writing Style Guide supports writers and editors by providing a set of guidelines and suggestions, so that all material written on behalf of the College reflects our high standards and communicates our mission and identity effectively.
+Our writing style guidance helps to support writers and editors across the College by providing a set of guidelines and top tips to make sure that content written on behalf of the College reflects and communicates our mission and identity effectively.

 This guidance is intended primarily for professional staff who are writing on behalf of the College.

 Academic staff preparing written material for publication should consult their publishers’ style guides.
 Students looking for support with academic writing skills and reference management can find resources and guidance on the Library Services website.

 Our writing style preferences

 This guidance is not exhaustive.
 If you have a question or query that isn’t covered by our writing style guide, contact us at Style Guide.